PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 ## Preparing for Poster Presentation
 - [Setting up Instructions]()
 - [Giving feedback & voting]()
+- Optional: Plan a feedback session with your mentor

 ## Wednesday
 - **9:00 - 16:00 @ Innovation Square**: Poster Presentation and Voting